vaibhavjainp1/oss-audit--24MIM10113-/README.md

 # oss-audit--24MIM10113-
 Open Source Audit — Git
-Student Details
+Student Details:-
-Name: Vaibhav Jaim
+Name: Vaibhav Jain
-Registration Number: (your reg no)
+Registration Number: (24MIM10113)
 Course: Open Source Software
 Project Title: The Open Source Audit

-Project Overview
+Project Overview:

 This project is a detailed study of an open-source software system, focusing on its origin, license, working, and impact on the software industry.